nickpainter/omi-check/README.md

 https://www.wiz.io/blog/secret-agent-exposes-azure-customers-to-unauthorized-code-execution

+The purpose of this repository is to provide only the tools to address vulnerable OMI installations and improve upon the documentation from the https://github.com/microsoft/OMS-Agent-for-Linux repository.

 # Using the Script

 1. Review the script and update the paths accordingly.
 For example, if the project was cloned into `C:\projects` the paths contained within the script would be.